 The Electricity Section is responsible for regulatory oversight of the rates and services of electric IOUs in the state, as prescribed in Title 37, Code of Alabama 1975, as amended.
 In the State of Alabama, this jurisdiction is applicable to Alabama Power Company ("APC" or "the Company"), the only electric IOU in the state.
 In the execution of its duties, the Staff performs financial analyses, economic evaluations, and statistical data assimilation.
-In addition, the Staff performs management and technical inquiries to remain informed as to the manner and methods in which APC conducts its business.
+In addition, the Staff presents financial, operational, and management-related inquiries to remain informed as to the manner and methods in which the Company conducts its business.